THE COURT OF PROTECTION

 HOW TO REFER OR REQUEST ADVICE

-We are aware that many carers, third sector professionals or relatives may be daunted by the prospect of contacting a Solicitor to obtain advice for a person in their care.
-This may result in a denial of justice or support for those vulnerable people.
+We are aware that many carers, third sector professionals or relatives may feel daunted by the prospect of contacting a Solicitor to obtain advice for a person in their care.
+This may result in unintentional denial of justice or support for those vulnerable people.

 HOW MUCH DOES IT COST?